 - 4 oz tomato paste

-- 2-3 sprigs of thyme in a bouquet garni
+- 2-3 sprigs of thyme - wrapped in a bit of cheesecloth

 - enough water to cover the bones - topping up as required